SYSPROG-JLS/SYSPROG-JLS/README.md

 ## Current Interests

-I've been currently working on a 6502 Assembler written in Python.
-Please check it out.
+I've been currently working on Speech to Text using various Python libraries.
+Also getting back to Chat-GPT API.

 <!---
 SYSPROG-JLS/SYSPROG-JLS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.